 History and meaning behind the National Flag of North Korea

 The North Korean flag consists of two parallel blue bars on the top and bottom sides and a wide central red bar separated from the blue by two thin white lines.
-Inside the red bar, on the right-hand side of the flag, is a white circle with a red five-point star inside.
+Inside the red bar, on the hoist side of the flag, is a white circle with a red five-point star inside.

 The star is synonymous with many other communist-era flags of the world.